Gravitational collapse to extremal black holes and the third law of black hole thermodynamics: Introduction

 For a general wave equation, ingoing derivatives satisfy transport equations along outgoing null cones.
 The general $C^k$ characteristic gluing problem is to be given two spheres $S_1$ and $S_2$ along an outgoing null cone $C$, and $k$ ingoing and outgoing derivatives of $\phi$ at $S_1$ and $S_2$.
 One then seeks to prescribe $\phi$ along the part of $C$ between $S_1$ and $S_2$ so that the outgoing derivatives agree with the given ones and the solutions of the transport equations for the ingoing derivatives have the specified initial and final values.
+In general, the linear characteristic gluing problem is obstructed due to the presence of \emph{conserved charges} stemming from \emph{conservation laws} along $C$. \begin{rk} Even in the absence of conservation laws at any order, $C^\infty$ gluing of transverse derivatives may be obstructed in linear theory.
+This can be seen already for the $(1+1)$-dimensional wave equation $\partial_u \partial_v \phi = f(u,v) \phi$ for generic $f\in C^\infty(\mathbb R^{1+1})$.
+For such an $f$, there are no conservation laws at any order and by imposing trivial data at $S_1$ and very rapidly growing (in $k$) $\partial_u^k$-derivatives at $S_2$, one can show that $C^\infty$ gluing cannot be achieved.
+Note that in $1+1$ dimensions, $S_1$ and $S_2$ are points. \end{rk}

 The null gluing problem for the Einstein vacuum equations was recently initiated by Aretakis, Czimek, and Rodnianski in a fundamental series of papers \cite{ACR1, ACR2, ACR3}.
-Their proof uses the inverse function theorem to reduce the problem to a linear characteristic gluing problem for the linearized Einstein equations in double null gauge around Minkowski space, in the formalism of Dafermos--Holzegel--Rodnianski \cite{DHR19}.
-This linearized problem is carefully analyzed and ten ``conserved charges'' are identified which are obstructions to the linear gluing problem.
-The inverse function theorem argument then gives nonlinear gluing close to Minkowski, as long as the ten charges are equal for the two given data sets.
-Very recently, Czimek and Rodnianski \cite{Czimek2022-cl} carefully exploit the \emph{nonlinear} structure of the null constraint equations to nonlinearly compensate for failure of matching of the linearly conserved charges.
-In this way, the authors prove obstruction-free gluing for characteristic and spacelike data near Minkowski space.
+Their proof uses the inverse function theorem to reduce the nonlinear problem to a linear characteristic gluing problem for the linearized Einstein equations in double null gauge around Minkowski space, in the formalism of Dafermos--Holzegel--Rodnianski \cite{DHR19}.
+This linearized problem is carefully analyzed and the authors identify \emph{infinitely many} conserved charges which are obstructions to the linear gluing problem.
+All but ten of the charges turn out to be related to linearized gauge transformations (cf. the ``pure gauge solutions'' of \cite{DHR19}).
+An inverse function theorem argument then gives nonlinear gluing close to Minkowski space, provided that, \emph{a posteriori}, the 10 transported gauge-invariant charges at $S_2$ agree with the prescribed charges on $S_2$ (which is in fact also perturbed to deal with the gauge-dependent charges).
+Very recently, Czimek and Rodnianski \cite{Czimek2022-cl} carefully exploited the \emph{nonlinear} structure of the null constraint equations to nonlinearly compensate for failure of matching of the linearly conserved charges.
+In this way, the authors prove obstruction-free gluing for characteristic and Cauchy data near Minkowski space.

 In the present paper, we are however interested in a different regime of gluing.
 We wish to glue two specific null cones: a light cone in Minkowski space and a Reissner--Nordstr\"om event horizon, as a solution of the EMCSF null constraint system.
 On the one hand, this is a genuine ``large data'' gluing problem, as these cones are very dissimilar in a gauge invariant sense and there is no known spacetime around which one could reasonably linearize the equations.
 On the other hand, we study our problem in spherical symmetry, which makes it considerably more tractable.
 We refer to \cref{subsec:defn-sphere-data} below for a precise definition of characteristic gluing in spherical symmetry.